huseindra/Huseindra/README.md

 ### Hi there 👋

-My life's goal is planned to learn, unlearn and relearn.
-Hence, I do believe that these principles will help me in the future.
+Learn, unlearn and relearn.
+I do believe that these principles will help me in the future.

 <!--
 **huseindra/huseindra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.